heyteresagreen/heyteresagreen/_notes/Start here.md

 share: true
 ---

 I haven't decided what to include here just yet.
 So far I'm just building things, which I'll detail in [[About this site]].
+Also, here's what I'm up to [[Now]].